corda/corda-docs/content/en/docs/corda-os/4.7/node-commandline.md

 {{< warning >}}
 **Important note about running the initial node registration command**

-In Corda 4.7, database schemas are no longer initialised/migrated automatically by running any command at the first run of the node - typically at the initial node registration.
+Since Corda 4.6, database schemas are no longer initialised/migrated automatically by running any command at the first run of the node - typically at the initial node registration.
 This is now done explicitly by running `run-migration-scripts`, so no other commands during the first node run would initialise/migrate the database schema.

 The exception to that is the `--initial-registration` command, which embeds `run-migration-scripts` and therefore runs the database migration scripts by default.